Installation¶

 - Run

-ges --versionand confirm it outputs0.1.0or higher - Run
+ges --versionand confirm you see a version number - Run

-ges --helpand confirm you see at least 12 commands listed - Create a throwaway project and initialize it:
+ges --helpand confirm you see at least 15 commands listed - Create and audit a throwaway project:

 mkdir /tmp/gesf-test && cd /tmp/gesf-test